jpshankar/rampant-on-the-tracks-random-walk-demo/README.md

 # Rampant on the Tracks - Random Walking

-Rampant on the Tracks is an upcoming mobile game project of mine, more details to follow.
+Rampant on the Tracks is an upcoming web/mobile game project of mine, more details to follow.

 Key to its game mechanics are " walkers " moving according to the general concept of a " random walk " - a walk over a set of points where each movement is from current A to any adjacent point B, chosen with equal probability.

-There are variants of the random walk where the probabilities are unequal.
-This demo implements something like that by having potential Bs not include any point previously visited:
+There are variants of the random walk - _semi-random_ walks - where the probabilities are unequal.
+This demo implements one by taking into account previous states - having potential Bs not include any point previously visited:

 ```TypeScript
 // Choose from next steps within the grid that this walker hasn't crossed onto before.